CodingKen02/Portfolio-Website/README.md

 # Portfolio-Website
-This is displaying my portfolio website.
+This repository is displaying my portfolio websites.

+(NEW) I coded a website for GitPages.
-I decided to use Canva to help display my creativity with a design productivity tool that will showcase my work in GitHub.
+(OLD) I decided to use Canva to help display my creativity with a design productivity tool that will showcase my work in GitHub.

 https://kennedys-portfolio.my.canva.site/